Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 Book Value = (Beginning of Year Assets – End of Year Assets) / (End of Year Liabilities – Beginning of Year Liabilities)

-This approach looks at what the company’s assets are worth on paper, based on their historical costs.
-It does not take into account any appreciation or depreciation that may have occurred since then.
+This approach assesses the company’s assets’ value based on their historical costs.
+It does not account for any appreciation or depreciation that may have occurred since then.

 This is how to calculate the book value of a business: